The 20 Best Attenuated Familial Adenomatous Polyposis Doctors Near Me in Puerto Rico, US

 English

-Felix Rivera-Borges is a Gastroenterologist in Mayaguez, Puerto Rico.
+Felix Rivera-Borges is a Gastroenterologist practicing medicine in Mayaguez, Puerto Rico.
 Dr. Rivera-Borges is rated as an Experienced provider by MediFind in the treatment of Attenuated Familial Adenomatous Polyposis.
-His top areas of expertise are Gastric Dysmotility, Chronic Erosive Gastritis, Diverticular Disease, and Gastroesophageal Reflux Disease (GERD).
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Gastric Dysmotility, Chronic Erosive Gastritis, Diverticular Disease, and Gastroesophageal Reflux Disease (GERD).

 Showing 1-11 of 11